-$$x' = xdscreen/(zobs-z),$$

-$$y' = ydscreen/(zobs-z).$$ (4)
+$$\begin{aligned} x' &= x dscreen/(zobs - z), \\ y' &= y dscreen/(zobs - z). \end{aligned}$$

 This means that objects at the screen distance will have unit magnification, objects closer than the screen will appear larger (points diverge) and objects further away will appear smaller (points converge).
 The situation could be beautifully illustrated if I could be bothered drawing a figure.
-I have found reasonable results with something like a 1/10 reduction at the typical distance of the object (i.e., observer is placed at a distance of $10\times$ object size with distance to screen of $1\times$ object size).
-SPLASH sets this as default using the z plot limit as the 'object size'.
+I have found reasonable results with something like a 1/10 reduction at the typical distance of the object (i.e., observer is placed at a distance of $10 \times$ object size with distance to screen of $1 \times$ object size). splash sets this as default using the z plot limit as the 'object size'.

-The position of the 3D observer in z can also be changed in interactive mode using 'u' or 'U' (to move 'up') and 'd' or 'D' (to move 'down').
+Hint: The position of the 3D observer in z can also be changed in Interactive mode using u or U (to move 'up') and d or D (to move down).

-4.10.6 Using 3D surface rendering
+4.12.6 Using 3D surface rendering

-3D surface rendering (turned on using the "3D surface rendering on/off" option in the x) menu) performs a ray-trace through the particle data, thus visualising the "last scattering surface".
+3D surface rendering (turned on using the 3D surface rendering on/off option in the (x) cross section/3D plotting options) performs a ray-trace through the particle data, thus visualising the "last scattering surface".
 When set, the user is prompted for an "optical depth" before plotting which determines the position of the surface.
 Only applies to 3D data.
 When set with cross-section (instead of projection), particles at or below the z value of the slice are used.

-For examples of the 3D surface rendering in SPLASH, have a look at my movies of neutron star mergers:
+For examples of the 3D surface rendering in splash, have a look at my movies of neutron star mergers: